Start9Labs/burn-after-reading/README.md

 # Burn After Reading

-Burn After Reading is a simple, fast, standalone pastebin service for the [Start9 Embassy](https://start9labs.com) that uses Tor (.onion) ephemeral links to share encrypted messages and files that are destroyed (burned) after they are viewed.
+Burn After Reading is a simple, fast, standalone pastebin service for the [Start9 Embassy](https://start9.com) that uses Tor (.onion) ephemeral links to share encrypted messages and files that are destroyed (burned) after they are viewed.

 Using a Tor-enabled browser, you can try the hosted demo here: http://burrrrn6i4g4feosxlliwgfn5ocdznkxxkcfu5ftnwyzxk7fdbwfibyd.onion/.

 There is also a clearnet version here: https://burnafterreading.net.

+This repository also creates the `s9pk` package that is installed to run `burn-after-reading` on [embassyOS](https://github.com/Start9Labs/embassy-os/).

 ## Dependencies

+The following set of dependencies are required to build this project.
+You can find detailed steps to setup your environment in the service packaging [documentation](https://github.com/Start9Labs/service-pipeline#development-environment).

 - [docker](https://docs.docker.com/get-docker)
 - [docker-buildx](https://docs.docker.com/buildx/working-with-buildx/)